What is gathering?

 In November, it was time for the olive harvest.
 In each season, they ate some of what they gathered, and stored some for other seasons by drying it or smoking it or pickling it.
 People also got food from hunting and fishing, but most of what they ate came from gathering.

 In China, they gathered rice and peaches, millet and tea.
 Over in North America, people gathered wild rice, pine nuts, and acorns.
 In South America, it was tomatoes, peanuts, avocados and chocolate.
 And in Europe, people gathered chestnuts and nettles.

 Until around 8000 BC gathering was the main source of food.
 Around 10,000 BC, in the New Stone Age, people began farming, and therefore spent less time gathering.
 Now they grew figs and grain instead of gathering them.
 People soon also began to grow parsnips and peas and chickpeas and lentils.
-In the Americas, they began to grow corn and potatoes, peppers and peanuts.
+In the Americas, Native Americans began to grow corn and potatoes, peppers and peanuts.

 Yes, people kept on picking many wild foods.
 They picked berries, apples, pears, olives, and nuts.
 They gathered snails from bushes and mussels and clams from the beach.
 By the Bronze Age, around 3000 BC, people planted more kinds of food and gathered less.
 Still, they picked nuts, mushrooms, herbs, and berries in the wild.

 In fact, the situation has not changed much from then until now.
-Even today, many people still gather their berries and nuts, and some people still gather mushrooms and herbs, mussels and clams.
+Even today, many people still gather berries and nuts, and some people still gather mushrooms and herbs, nettles, mussels and clams.